-Under the so-called CRD IV framework (Capital Requirements Directive IV, which includes the Capital Requirements Regulation or CRR), institutions are subject to the holding of regulatory capital against their RWAs.
+Under the so-called CRD IV framework (Capital Requirements Directive IV, which includes the CRR), institutions are subject to the holding of regulatory capital against their RWAs.
 In this context, the CRR specifically addresses securitisations.
-Similar concepts will be found under the Alternative Investment Fund Managers Directive (AIFMD) framework for other regulated entities, such as alternative asset managers, including of hedge funds, or under the Insolvency II Directive framework for insurance and reinsurance undertakings.
+Similar concepts will be found under the Alternative Investment Fund Managers Directive framework for other regulated entities, such as alternative asset managers, including of hedge funds, or under the Insolvency II Directive framework for insurance and reinsurance undertakings.

-The CRD IV framework has been amended by the Directive (EU) 2019/878 of the European Parliament and of the Council of 20 May 2019.
-However, such amendments have not been implemented in Portugal and therefore are not taken into account herein.
-Notwithstanding this, Regulation (EU) 2017/2401 of 12 December 2017, which has consolidated certain sections of the above legislative acts, shall also be considered.
+The CRD IV framework has been amended by Directive (EU) 2019/878 of the European Parliament and of the Council of 20 May 2019.
+However, as of 6 December 2021, such amendments have not yet been implemented in Portugal and therefore are not taken into account herein.
+Regulation (EU) 2017/2401 of 12 December 2017, which has consolidated certain sections of the above legislative acts, shall be considered.